felimomo/Walleye-Revised-Paper/response.md

 This change in the observation model incidentally fixed the nuisance of obtaining an under-performing 2-observation policy in the HARA utility case (mentioned in point G of the review).
 In Fig. 3 it can now be observed that the 2-observation policy performs on par with single-observation policies.
-The additional observation increases the search space for 2-observation policies, and without observational noise we did not find a 2-observation policy that matched the performance of single-observation policies (trying a variety of network structures mentioned in Footnote 4 i nthe paper).
+The additional observation increases the search space for 2-observation policies, and without observational noise we did not find a 2-observation policy that matched the performance of single-observation policies (trying a variety of network structures mentioned in Footnote 3 in the paper).
 These explorations seem to indicate that *perfect* information about the vulnerable biomass seems to be enough for the control problem in the HARA scenario.
 Our hypothesis is that, in the case of noisy observations the increased complexity of a larger search space for 2-observation policies is counteracted by the fact that the *(noisy)* mean weight observation seems to provide complementary information about the state of the system that might be lost in the *(noisy)* vulnerable biomass observation.